ibm-cloud-docs/cloud-databases/howto-sat-loc-aws.md

 ![Control plane in normal state](images/cp-normal.png){: caption="Figure 1.
 Control plane in normal state" caption-side="bottom"}

-Attempting to provision a database instance into a location with a running Control plane (i.e., not 'Normal' state), the provisioning request will fail.
+Attempting to provision a database instance into a location with a running Control plane (i.e., not `Normal` state), will cause provisioning to fail.
 {: .important}

 ## Provisioning ICD Satellite Deployment